zefhemel/devm/README.md

 Example (to create a project named 'myproject' based on the 'zefhemel/base-dev' image):

     ssh root@localhost -p2222 create-env myproject zefhemel/base-dev `cat ~/.ssh/id_rsa.pub`

+You can then login into it using:

+    ssh myproject@localhost -p2222